buikema/buikema.github.io/type/Type Option 2.markdown

 ## Rokkitt and Quattrocento Sans
 This pair of typefaces is going in a less formal direction.
 Slab serif instead of a traditional serif.
 Rokkitt’s clean square serifs and the similar stroke widths of both fonts keep the look from going too far towards casual or carefree.

+Ultimately I went with option 1, the traditional serif/ sans pairing.